-Let C be a smooth curve given by $\mathbf{r}(t)$ defined on the closed interval $[a,b]$, then the e arc length of C i s The arc length s is called the arc length parameter .
-The arc length function is nonneg ativo as it moas ures the distance along C from the initial point.
-Using the definition of the arc length function and the s econd fundame ental theorem of calculus, you can conclude .
-Note: For along a curve, the convenient is time .
-For studying properties of a curve, the convenient parameter is the length ICIISUI ·
+Let C be a smooth curve given by $\mathbf{r}(t)$ defined on the closed interval $[a,b]$, then the arc length of C is The arc length s is called the arc length parameter.
+The arc length function is nonnegative as it measures the distance along C from the initial point.
+Using the definition of the arc length function and the second fundamental theorem of calculus, you can conclude Note: For is time For studying properties of a curve, the convenient parameter is the length